 There is a good reason why they say “retail is a hard business”.
 A recent survey asked business owners if they ever deal with excess inventory, and it found that 98% of retailers have excess inventory, while 2% lie about it.
 It is nearly impossible to get things right consistently, especially when dealing with large quantities of items and SKUs.
-And in the complex world of retail, effective management of inventory is integral to maintaining operational efficiency and financial health.
-In this comprehensive guide to inventory liquidation, we will delve into the essential 5 W’s—What, Why, When, Who, and Where— unraveling the intricacies of this crucial process.
+In the complex world of retail, effective management of inventory is integral to maintaining operational efficiency and financial health.
+In this comprehensive guide to inventory liquidation, you will delve into the essential 5 W’s—What, Why, When, Who, and Where— unraveling the intricacies of this crucial process.

 Moving forward, we’ll address the Who, delving into the question of Who should liquidate inventory, and outlining the key players and stakeholders involved in this process.